 Warning!
 This feature is experimental and may break or change in between releases.
 Use at your own risk.
-It currently is not officially supported or functional.
+It currently is not officially supported.

 This feature currently reqiures the experimental flag to be used.
 To explicitly enable this feature, you can set the experimental flag to: